GenerationConfig

 @SerialName(value = "response_mime_type")

-val responseMimeType: String? = null
+val responseMimeType: String?

 An optional string specifying the MIME type of the response.
 This is particularly relevant for specialized applications like Gemini 1.5 pro, where "application/json" might be required.
 It is nullable to accommodate different or default response formats.